mustafauysal/yandex-metrica/readme.txt

 == Frequently Asked Questions ==

-* What is metrica?
+= What is metrica? =
- - Metrica is a powerful analytics tool that provided by Yandex.
+Metrica is a powerful analytics tool that provided by Yandex.

-* Is it free?
+=  Is it free? =
- - Definitely, metrica service and this plugin totally  free.
+Definitely, metrica service and this plugin are totally free.

-* Can I see statistics on the WordPress dashboard?
-	- Yes, version 1.0 or higher versions support dashboard widget.
-But you need to use advanced mode.
-(Because this feature needs API access)
+= Can I see statistics on the WordPress dashboard? = Yes!
+(You have to use advanced mode, this feature needs API access)

-* I can see dashboard widget but no graph?
+= I can see dashboard widget but no graph? =
-	- If your counter hasn't any visitors or visits value it could be empty, but probably your counter not working correctly, Check counter status from official metrica site.
+Probably your counter is not working correctly, please check counter status on the official metrica website.
+Sometimes we can't retrieve the statistical data via API, especially on the fresh counters.

-* Localization issue?
-	- Yandex Metrica plugin is using native WordPress localization of the some piece of code.
-For example date, user roles etc...
-*	Everything done, but metrica service doesn't work for me?
-	- Yandex Metrica plugin uses wp_footer hook for the adds necessary trancking code.
-Please, check your theme has wp_footer hook?
+= Everything done, but metrica service doesn't work for me? = Yandex Metrica plugin uses wp_footer hook for the adds necessary tracking code.
+Please, ensure your theme has wp_footer hook?

 == Screenshots ==